Childbirth Care Frequently Asked Questions

 Q: Will I have to move to another floor after delivery?

 A: At Metro Health, all of our triage, childbirth, c-section suites, postpartum, and nursery services are conveniently located on the same floor in the Childbirth Center.
-Our nursing staff is cross trained to offer care for these services and often will follow a patient throughout her care in the Childbirth Center.
+Our nursing staff are cross trained to offer care for these services and often will follow a patient throughout her care in the Childbirth Center.

 Q: What are the visiting hours once I have given birth?